 Taxation of Singapore Branch

-A Singapore branch is generally considered a non-resident company for tax purposes.
+A Singapore branch is considered a non-resident company for tax purposes.
 Non-resident companies are not eligible for tax benefits resulting from available tax incentives and tax treaties meant for resident companies.
+The Singapore corporate tax rate is at 17%.
 For more information on corporate taxes, see Singapore corporate tax guide.

 Annual Filing Requirements